aragon/geo-browser-contracts/README.md

 #### GovernancePluginsSetup

-This contracts implements the deployment script for:

-- `MainVotingPlugin`
-- `MemberAccessPlugin`
+[This contract](./packages/contracts/src/governance/GovernancePluginsSetup.sol) handles the install/update/uninstall scripts for `MainVotingPlugin` and `MemberAccessPlugin`

-The second plugin needs to know the address of the first one, therefore the contract deploys them together.
+The second plugin needs to know the address of the first one, therefore the setup deploys them together.

-##### Note
+Note:

 When preparing the installation, an `InstallationPrepared` event is emitted.
 Using Typechain with Ethers: